EPA New England Topics

 - Cleaning Up Marinas: The Clean Marina Program, National Oceanic and Atmospheric Administration

-A "No Discharge Area" is a designated body of water in which the discharge of treated and untreated boat sewage is prohibited.
+A "No Discharge Zone" is a designated body of water in which the discharge of treated and untreated boat sewage is prohibited.
 For more information please visit our New England No Discharge page.

 The dredging of harbors and channels is conducted in order to facilitate ship traffic on US waters.
 For more information on dredging, and dredged material management, go to the Dredging page.